vuejs/rfcs/active-rfcs/0000-vuex-class-style-api.md

 <!-- Brief explanation of the feature. -->

-Supporting class-style API for Vuex module so that we write a module in type safe mannar in TypeScript.
+Supporting class-style API for Vuex module so that we write a module in type safe manner in TypeScript.

 # Basic example